KQM-git/TCL/docs/evidence/characters/geo/zhongli.md

 We can see that Zhongli's Jade Shield was able to fully absorb 2 swings, with the third swing breaking his shield and dealing 143 damage to him.

-In case you cant tell how many swings _actually_ hit Zhongli, _if_ the shield fully absorbed 3 hits, then in the case where the +5% Fortification is applied during damage step, Zhongli should sustain ~3k direct damage from the instance the shield breaks, no matter what hit it was.
+In case you can't tell how many swings _actually_ hit Zhongli, _if_ the shield fully absorbed 3 hits, then in the case where the +5% Fortification is applied during damage step, Zhongli should sustain ~3k direct damage from the instance the shield breaks, no matter what hit it was.
 Clearly, he took 143 direct damage from the hit that broke Jade Screen.

 On a side note, recasting Jade Screen before it breaks will reset the Fortification bonus back to 0.